practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

 continue to work through more complicated examples, those benefits will become even more obvious.

-## Setting up God for process monitoring
+## A recipe for setting up process monitoring

 Now that we've tackled a simple example of a Chef recipe, let's work through a more interesting one.
 The following code is what we use for installing